breezykeyz/quest-submissions/README.md

 2. Smart contracts are simply programs stored on a blockchain that run when predetermined conditions are met.

-3. A transaction CHANGES the data on the Blockchain, and usually is the ONLY way we can change the data on the Blockchain.It is a glorified, paid function call.

-  A script is used to VIEW data on the Blockchain, they do not change it.
+3. A script is used to VIEW data on the Blockchain, they do not change it.
 Scripts are free to use.
+   A transaction CHANGES the data on the Blockchain, and usually is the ONLY way we can change the data on the Blockchain.It is a glorified paid function call.